TryKatChup/password-similarity-nlp/README.md

 - **CBOW** (continuous bag of words): the main purpose is to combine the representation of surrounding words, in order to predict the word in the middle.
 - **Skip-gram:** similar to CBOW, except for the word in the middle, which is used to predict words related to the same context.

-CBOW is more faster and effective with larger dataset, however, despite the greater complexity, Skip-gram is capable to find _out of dictionary_ words for smaller datasets.
+CBOW is faster and effective with larger dataset, however, despite the greater complexity, Skip-gram is capable to find _out of dictionary_ words for smaller datasets.

 <div align="center">
     <img style="max-height: 256px" src="./images/cbow_vs_skipgram.png" ></img>